ogobrecht/console/README.md

 usage.

 *This is currently beta and in heavy development.
 Therefore I do not update the [changelog](docs/changelog.md) until we have a stable version available.
+Also, you should uninstall console before you install a new version.
 Feedback and help is welcome.*

 ## Easy to install